BinaraSachithra/BinaraSachithra/README.md

 ### 👨🏻‍💻 &nbsp;About Me

 - 🎓 &nbsp;I'm currently studying Software Engineering at CINEC Campus, Malabe.
-- 👨‍💻 &nbsp;I Worked at Silicon Radon Networks in Kandy as Associate Software Engineer Specialized in Flutter Developer.
+- 👨‍💻 &nbsp;I Worked at Silicon Radon Networks in Kandy as Intern Software Engineer Specialized in Flutter Developer.
 - 💡 &nbsp;I like to explore new technologies and develop software solutions and quick hacks.
 - 🌱 &nbsp;I'm on track for learning more about Flutter and React.
 - ✍️ &nbsp;In my free time, I pursue Flyer Designing as hobbies/side hustles.